syntaxsurge/sentinelx-somnia/README.md

 Optional settings (for agent integrations) can be added as needed.
-Set `SENTINELX_ROUTER_ADDRESS` to the deployed `SafeOracleRouter` address on Somnia Shannon Testnet so the policy runner can evaluate monitors.
+Set `SENTINELX_ROUTER_ADDRESS` to the deployed `SafeOracleRouter` address on Somnia Shannon Testnet so the policy runner can evaluate monitors, and configure `CONVEX_DEPLOYMENT` / `NEXT_PUBLIC_CONVEX_URL` before hitting the management REST routes from scripts.

 If `NEXT_PUBLIC_WALLETCONNECT_ID` is omitted locally the app falls back to a demo project id and logs a warning—replace it with your WalletConnect Cloud id